And they said the format was finished. Well not according to McIntosh it ain’t. Paul Rigby reviews the new MCD600 CD player

 It was time to turn to the digital section.

 Playing Andrew Gold’s Hypothetically from Spencer Manor Suite at 16bit/44.1kHz was also rich in detail over the direct to power amplifier signal route.
-Although there was a slight, almost subconscious, hardening around the mids which added a smidgeon of noise in the sonic extremities (this effect could be heard via a USB source too) the overall effect remained subtle and was undoubtedly a result of the DAC being ‘bundled’ inside the same chassis as the amp.
+Although there was a slight, almost subconscious, hardening around the mids which added a smidgeon of noise in the sonic extremities (this effect could be heard via a USB source too) the overall effect remained subtle and was undoubtedly a result of the DAC being, as it where, ‘bundled’ inside the same chassis as the amp.
 As I say, this effect was very low key.
 Generally, the music offered a very wide soundstage indeed from my Astell&Kern AK120 source with delicately plucked guitar strings contrasting nicely with the bass from the background percussion.

 Similarly, on Bob Marley’s Jammin’ running at 24bit/96kHz, the soundstage was broad which enhanced the instrumental separation, allowing subtle and minor sonic effects to reach the ear.
 The open nature of the soundstage also allowed the music to flow easily and without apparent effort.